The 9 Top Day Trips from Puerto Vallarta, Mexico

 There is also a chance you will see whales, dolphins, and turtles.

-Heading to the Sierra Madre mountains gives you a chance to explore more than just the coast.
-Sierra Madre is also perfect for those looking to get some adventure and activity into their itinerary.
+Heading to the Sierra Madre mountains allows you to explore more than just the coast.
+The Sierra Madre is also perfect for those looking to get some adventure and activity into their itinerary.

 Interested in exploring by horse or ATV?
 Check these out!